Mike Epstein: Major leagues

-In May 1971 he was traded along with Darold Knowles to the Oakland Athletics for Frank Fernandez, Don Mincher, Paul Lindblad, and cash.
+In May 1971, he was traded along with Darold Knowles to the Oakland Athletics for Frank Fernandez, Don Mincher, Paul Lindblad, and cash.
 In 1971, while hitting 18 home runs in 329 at bats, he was hit by a pitch 12 times, leading the league.
 In 1972 he hit 26 home runs (3rd in the league) for the world champion Athletics.
-He hit a home run every 17.5 at bats (3rd in the AL), had a .490 slugging percentage (5th), a .376 on-base percentage (6th), 62 walks (10th), and was hit by a pitch 11 times (2nd).
+He hit a home run every 17.5 at bats (3rd in the AL), had a .490 slugging percentage (5th), had a .376 on-base percentage (6th), collected 62 walks (10th), and was hit by a pitch 11 times (2nd).
 He was 16th in voting for the American League MVP.

+However, in late May, while on the road in Arlington Texas, Epstein and slugger Reggie Jackson came to blows in the clubhouse over Epstein's use of complimentary tickets for family members.
+The next day, owner Charlie Finley asked him about the incident.
+Finley claimed Epstein attacked his star player (Jackson).
+Epstein disputed that, claimed that Jackson was the problem, and demanded to be traded.

-Going hitless in 16 at bats during the World Series in addition to his feud with manager Dick Williams over lack of playing time resulted in the Athletics fulfilling his trade demand by sending him to the Texas Rangers for Horacio Piña on December 1, 1972.
-Additionally the A's wanted to free up the first base position for Gene Tenace who was the star of that same Fall Classic.
+Going hitless in 16 at bats during the World Series that fall, in addition to his feud with manager Dick Williams over lack of playing time, resulted in the Athletics fulfilling his trade demand by sending him to the Texas Rangers for Horacio Piña on December 1, 1972.
+Additionally, the A's wanted to free up the first base position for Gene Tenace who was the star of that same Fall Classic.

-Opening 1973 batting .188 with one homer and six RBI, he was dealt along with Rich Hand and Rick Stelmaszek from the Rangers to the California Angels for Jim Spencer and Lloyd Allen on May 20.
-In 1973 he was seventh in the league in hit by pitch (8).
+Opening 1973 batting .188 with one homer and six RBIs, he was dealt along with Rich Hand and Rick Stelmaszek from the Rangers to the California Angels for Jim Spencer and Lloyd Allen on May 20.
+In 1973, he was seventh in the league in hit by pitches (8).
 On May 4, 1974, he was released by the Angels.

-In 907 games over nine seasons, Epstein posted a .244 batting average (695-for-2854) with 362 runs, 130 home runs, 380 RBI, 448 bases on balls, .358 on-base percentage and .424 slugging percentage.
+In 907 games over nine seasons, Epstein posted a .244 batting average (695-for-2,854) with 362 runs, 130 home runs, 380 RBIs, 448 bases on balls, .358 on-base percentage and .424 slugging percentage.
 He finished his career with a .991 fielding percentage playing every inning at first base.
-In 13 postseason games, he hit only .108 (4-for-37) with two runs scored, one home run, one RBI and nine walks.
+In 13 postseason games, he hit only .108 (4-for-37) with two runs scored, one home run, one RBI, and nine walks.

 In 1991 he was inducted into the Southern California Jewish Sports Hall of Fame.
 He was inducted as a member of the United States National Jewish Sports Hall of Fame in 2004.